rtgodwin/rtgodwin.github.io/_docs/7010outline.md

 ### Assignments

-There will be 5 assignments, each worth 3% of your grade.
-You will use RStudio and work with data in order to complete your assignments.
+There will be 5 assignments, each worth 2% of your grade.
+You will use RStudio and work with data in order to complete some of the assignments.
 All assignments must be completed independently.

 ### Midterm and Final